TharPauk/StateManagement/README.md

 # Installation
-- run `pod install` command in the terminal for the project repository
+- run `pod install` command in the terminal
 > pod install

 ## Libraries and Frameworks